BattletechModders/BattleTechModLoader/README.md

 ***STILL IN ACTIVE DEVELOPMENT!***

-## Installing
+## Installing/Updating

 Download the zip, and extact the entire contents (the .exe and all of the .dlls) into your `\BATTLETECH\BattleTech_Data\Managed\` folder.
 Run `BattleTechModLoaderInjector.exe`, it'll pop open a console window and run through the process of modifying `Assembly-CSharp.dll`, including making a backup into `Assembly-CSharp.dll.orig`.
+Don't worry if the assembly is slightly smaller than it started, it will still work, unless the console window shows an exception during the writing process.
+If this happens, just delete it and rename the backup to have your original file back.

 If the game patches or somehow replaces `Assembly-CSharp.dll`, running the injector will patch it again.
 Since the mod loader and the injector are very simple, it should be pretty resistant to updates changing the assembly.

+Updates to BattleTechModLoader itself will almost certainly not require you to re-inject an already injected assembly.
+Simply replace all of the included files.

-*Note: Running the injector on an already injected game won't bork anything, as it checks to see if the assembly has already been patched.*
+*Note: Running the injector on an already injected game won't bork anything, as it checks to see if the assembly has already been injected.*

 ## Note For Modders